-Upward pressure on BNG Bank's BCA could primarily result from a further material reduction in maturity mismatches.
-However, an upgrade of the bank's BCA will not trigger any upgrade of the bank's deposit and senior unsecured ratings, which are already at Aaa.
+Upward pressure on BNG Bank's BCA could result from a lower reliance on wholesale funding, however this is unlikely given the bank's business model.
+An upgrade of the bank's BCA will not trigger any upgrade of the bank's deposit and senior unsecured ratings, which are already at Aaa.